William "Rip" Robertson: Early life and military service

-Robertson was born in Manard, Muskogee County, Oklahoma, on August 3, 1920 and attended Vanderbilt University before and after the war.
-During World War II he enlisted in the United States Marine Corps and served in the Pacific Theater as a captain and served during the Korean War, retiring at the rank of major.
-He entered the CIA in 1947 and served as a paramilitary operations officer in their famed Special Activities Division.
+Robertson was born on August 3, 1920, in Manard, Muskogee County, Oklahoma, to William Alexander Robertson Sr. (1893–1952) and Caroline Ellen "Callie" Robertson (née Harris; 1896–1981).
+After graduating from high school, he attended Vanderbilt University before and after the war.
+During World War II he enlisted in the United States Marine Corps and served in the Pacific Theater as a Captain and served during the Korean War, retiring at the rank of Major.